Is 5 Ounces Of Wine A Standard Drink

 Personally, I find that a 5-ounce pour is a perfect serving size for savoring and appreciating the complexity of a wine.
 It allows me to take my time, swirl the wine in the glass, and fully immerse myself in its nuances.
 It also provides enough volume to enjoy the wine with a meal or as a standalone indulgence without feeling overwhelmed.

-See also Is White Wine Made From Green Grapes
+See also Is Merlot Dry Red Wine

 That being said, there are occasions when a smaller or larger pour may be more appropriate.
 For instance, if I’m at a social gathering and want to try a variety of wines, I might opt for smaller tasting portions.
 On the other hand, if I’m enjoying a leisurely evening at home, I might pour myself a larger glass to fully immerse myself in the experience.